-One day years ago, quite by accident, I discovered this pleasing middle ground – aloo parathas without the hassle of stuffing.
+One day years ago, quite by accident, I discovered this pleasing middle ground – aloo parathas without stuffing.
 Sharing my method here, I’m sure this will help the novice paratha rollers among you.

 On that fateful day, after spoiling an aloo paratha while rolling it out, I scraped the flour and filling mess off of the chakla and kneaded a frustrated ball of them together.
 The ball, I saw, retained its pliability and what’s more, it looked eminently "rollable".
 And so inspired, I put the kneaded ball back on the chakla and shaped it into a disk.
 Voilà!
 Aloo paratha in a new avatar.
 Toasted and had with chutney and raita, this was the next best thing to its popular sibling, the stuffed aloo paratha.

 1/2 cup, finely chopped